-- Service-Learning Journal (SLJ) 2 = Reflection Questions - 1.
-What happened and what did I do? - 2.
+- 1. What happened and what did I do? - 2.
 What were the effects of what I did? - 3.
 How did my service learning make me feel? - 4.
 What relationships am I building? - 5.
 How does what I am observing at my practicum relate to the concepts and ideas I learned in my FYCS coursework? - 6.
-What barriers have I experienced? - 7.
+What barriers have I experienced this semester that have impacted my service-learning? - 7.
 If I could change anything about my service-learning experience, what would it be and why?